Inbox Anxiety – Seven Rules to Claim Your Confidence Back

 You might be surprised that our generation still relies so much on email, but inbox anxiety doesn’t only refer to email now.

-With the Corona-crisis and the need to work from home, most of us probably worked even more with emails and messages than usual and despite the general reply-to-all rule in some organizations this is still not done so you are falling off a thread and then you have to follow up or update your colleagues in a different way.
+With the Corona crisis and the need to work from home, most of us worked even more with emails and messages than usual.
+Despite the general ‘reply-all’ rule in some organizations, this is not always followed, so you may fall off a thread and then have to follow up or update your colleagues differently.
+At Global People Transitions, we introduced Slack again in 2020 during the crisis.
+We had already failed at it in 2016, primarily due to my inability to focus on too many channels.

 Switching Off and FOMO